jegedenifemi/First-JavaScript/README.md

 # JavaScript Calculator
-A simple calculator capable of addition, subtraction, multiplication and division only.
+A simple no front-end calculator capable of addition, subtraction, multiplication and division only.

 ## Description
 This is a solution to a ZuriXI4G training task, built with;